-…

 Instructions for Required Annual Reporting

-All health plans subject to reporting requirements under Rule 1300.67.2.2(h)(1)(A) shall submit annually a Timely Access Compliance Report …, as set forth in Rules 1300.67.2.2(h)(2), (h)(6) and (h)(8).
-To complete the submission of [this report], health plans shall designate an individual as a compliance officer, complete or update required information within the network access profile, and submit required annual report forms within the Department’s web portal.
+All health plans subject to reporting requirements under Rule 1300.67.2.2(h)(1)(A) shall submit annually a Timely Access Compliance Report, as set forth in Rules 1300.67.2.2(h)(2), (h)(6) and (h)(8).
+To complete the submission of [this report], a health plan shall designate an individual as a compliance officer, complete or update required information within the network access profile, and submit required annual report forms within the Department’s web portal.
 (Rule 1300.67.2.2(h)(2).)
 Health plans subject to reporting requirements under Rule 1300.67.2.2(h)(1)(B) shall complete and submit information within the network access profile within the web portal, set forth in Rule 1300.67.2.2(h)(8).
 The health plan shall designate an individual as a compliance officer, and the designee shall verify the accuracy of the information provided to the Department within the annual submission.
 (Rule 1300.67.2.2(h)(2).)
 Health plans may contact the Department through the messages section of the web portal.

-Report Form Submission Requirements (Rules 1300.67.2.2(h)(6) …)
+Networks with no Enrollment

+If a reporting plan maintains a network in which there is no enrollment on the network capture date and the health plan does not anticipate enrollment during the reporting year, the reporting plan may request a waiver of the requirement to submit to the Department all information set forth in Rule 1300.67.2.2, sub. (h)(6) for that network by submitting a Notice of Material Modification filing prior to the network capture date of the measurement year.
+When evaluating whether to grant the waiver, the Department may consider the following factors:

+The date the network last had enrollment;

+Whether the health plan anticipates enrollment during the measurement year or following year;

+The date the health plan last submitted its network for review by the Department through an Amendment or Material Modification, pursuant to Sections 1351 and 1352 and Rules 1300.51 and 1300.52; and

+The date the health plan last submitted its network for review by the Department pursuant to Rule 1300.67.2.2.

+Any Order issued by the Department approving a waiver will include a condition requiring the health plan to submit an annual Amendment filing renewing the waiver request for subsequent reporting years.
+In each annual Amendment filing, the health plan will be required to affirm that the network continues to not have associated enrollment and the health plan does not anticipate enrollment over the course of the measurement year.

+The health plan shall continue to submit the network access profile information set forth in Rule 1300.67.2.2, sub. (h)(8) regardless of whether a waiver is granted with respect to the information set forth in the Timely Access Compliance Report, as described in Rule 1300.67.2.2, sub. (h)(6).Report Form Submission Requirements (Rules 1300.67.2.2(h)(6) )

-Report forms provided by the Department in the web portal are the only allowable format for a health plan to submit required data for the Timely Access Compliance Report ....
+Report forms provided by the Department in the web portal are the only allowable format for a health plan to submit required data for the Timely Access Compliance Report.
+A health plan shall not submit information or data outside of the requirements set forth in Rule 1300.67.2.2(h)(6) and (h)(8), unless expressly permitted to do so by the Department.
 Required report forms include the following:

 Provider Appointment Availability Survey Report Forms (Form Nos.: 40-254 through 40-264), required for Provider Appointment Availability Survey (PAAS) data.

-… Validation (Rule 1300.67.2.2 (h)(9))
+Validation (Rule 1300.67.2.2 (h)(9))